 Then: Jesse Goins has made a career of being a character actor.
 He's most known for the role of Cyler Johnson in the '80s series 'The Greatest American Hero,' but his portrayal of Joe P. Cox in 'RoboCop' definitely didn't hurt.

-Now: Goins has made guest appearances on television for over 30 years, on shows like 'Boy Meets World,' 'The A-Team,' 'Cold Case,' 'ER' and 'Boston Legal.'
-He was recently seen on ABC's 'Scandal' and the 2009 Gerard Butler-fronted flick 'The Ugly Truth.'
+Now: Goins has made guest appearances on television for over 30 years on shows like 'Boy Meets World,' 'The A-Team,' 'Cold Case,' 'ER' and 'Boston Legal.'
+He's still going strong, racking up credits on 'Scandal,' 'Desperate Housewives' 'Brothers & Sisters,' as well as popping up in the occasional film, like the 2009 Gerard Butler-fronted flick 'The Ugly Truth.'